DealDash is an auction website, similar to eBay, where you can bid on everything from iPhones to coffee tables and even a plot land in Scotland!

 Let’s get started…

-Step 1: Sign up and purchase bid packs
+Step 1: Sign Up and Purchase Bid Packs

-Once you’ve done that, you’ll need to purchase bid packs if you actually want to bid on anything.
+Once you’ve done that, you’ll need to purchase bid packs if you want to bid on anything.

 Once you have bids in your account, you’ll be able to start bidding.